What Is a Good Debt-to-Income Ratio for a Small Business?

 2. Prone to Late Fees

 When cash is tight, late fees can be triggered, which only adds to the business’s cash flow problem.
-In contrast, companies with low debt-to-income ratios and good cash flow may be taking advantage of early payment discounts and benefiting from a lower cost of goods.
-Plus, when a company pays its vendors promptly, this can strengthen its relationship with these suppliers.
+In contrast, companies with low debt-to-income ratios and good cash flow may be able to take advantage of early payment discounts and benefit from a lower cost of goods.
+Plus, when a company pays its vendors promptly, its relationship with these suppliers can be strengthened.

 3. Stagnant Business Growth